PartooHub/developers-website/js_sdk/guides/callbacks.rst

 .. _callbacks_go_to_edit_callback:

-Presence Managament go to edit click
+Presence Management go to edit click
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This event happens when a use click on a `Edit` link in the presence management view that should redirect him to business edit view.